sparksp/phills.me.uk/content/experience/education/william-bradford.md

 : Bronze and Silver

 GCSE
-: 5 As, 2 Bs and 2 Cs; including English and Double Science
+: 5 A's, 2 B's and 2 C's; including English and Double Science